Understanding How eCommerce Merchants Will Be Impacted by New Visa Regulations

 UPDATE: Issuers Required to Participate in Visa Account Updater® as of October 1

-As of October 1, 2016, all Visa credit and debit card issuers will be required to participate in the Visa Account Updater® service.
+As of October 1, 2016, according to Visa chargeback regulations, all Visa credit and debit card issuers will be required to participate in the Visa Account Updater® service.
 This service allows for easy and seamless transfer of information between issuers and acquirers, enabling merchants who use recurring billing to be informed of changes including:

 - Account Numbers